Printer-friendly version

 Mahon Creek Path

-• Approximately 39 individuals reside in approximately 33 tents, and 2 former residents have been housed
+• 51 people reside in the camp, and former residents have been housed

 Town of Fairfax